 The most commonly reported adverse reactions following use of bromfenac following cataract surgery include: anterior chamber inflammation, foreign body sensation, eye pain, photophobia, and vision blurred.
 These reactions were reported in 3% to 8% of patients.

-Because of the known effects of prostaglandin biosynthesis-inhibiting drugs on the fetal cardiovascular system (closure of ductus arteriosus), the use of bromfenac ophthalmic solution during late pregnancy should be avoided.
+However, because of the known effects of prostaglandin biosynthesis-inhibiting drugs on the fetal cardiovascular system (closure of ductus arteriosus), the use of bromfenac during late pregnancy should be avoided.

 Each mL of bromfenac ophthalmic solution contains: